Fair Practices Commissioner for WorkSafeBC

 The Fair Practices Commissioner is appointed by WorkSafeBC’s Board of Directors for a renewable three-year term.
 The Commissioner’s authority is defined by an amendment to the Workers Compensation Act that received Royal Assent on November 23, 2022, and came into force on May 1, 2023.

-To see highlights and case numbers for 2023, review the 2023 Annual Report from the Fair Practices Commissioner.
+To see highlights and case numbers for previous years, review the annual reports from the Fair Practices Commissioner.